janelia-flyem/dvid/README.md

 determined by a label.

-DVID aspires to be a "github for large image-oriented data" because each DVID server can manage multiple repositories, each of which contains an image-oriented dataset (e.g., an image volume, labels, skeletons, etc).
+DVID aspires to be a "github for large image-oriented data" because each DVID server can manage multiple repositories, each of which contains an image-oriented repo (e.g., an image volume, labels, skeletons, etc).
 The goal is to provide scientists with a github-like web client + server that can push/pull data to a collaborator's DVID server.